 Gray, who’s also an associate pastor at Joel Osteen’s Lakewood Church in Houston, formed Relentless in 2018.
 Since then his national profile has risen, but the publicity hasn’t always been favorable.
 Gray has faced criticism for lavish spending, addressed rumors of marital infidelity, and is now embroiled in two lawsuits—one of which involves possible eviction for Relentless.
 Last week, the Oprah Winfrey Network cancelled the pastor’s TV show, The Book of John Gray.

-Pastor John Gray’s Lifestyle Has Been Under Fire
+Lifestyle of Pastor John Gray Has Been Under Fire

 For Gray and his wife, Aventer, who’s also a pastor at Relentless, controversy began soon after moving to South Carolina.
 Relentless Church reportedly spent $1.8 million on a home for the Grays.
 The church soon faced financial woes and layoffs, causing Gray to ask the congregation for $250,000 to replace the sanctuary roof.